21 Expired Listing Scripts That Could Change Minds

 2. The email script

-• Objective: Reach out to the homeowner via email to offer valuable insights.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Reach out to the homeowner via email to offer valuable insights.

 • Ensure the subject line grabs attention.